Pilates — More Than Just An Exercise Class

 What Is Pilates?

-As many are already aware, the form of exercise now referred to generically as “Pilates” was originally conceived in the late 19th century and developed in the early 20th century by German fitness enthusiast Joseph Pilates.
+As many readers are already aware, the form of exercise now referred to generically as “Pilates” was originally conceived in the late 19th century and developed in the early 20th century by German fitness enthusiast Joseph Pilates.

-Through intensive study - “I learned every page, every part of the body; I would move each (body) part as I memorized it” - Pilates’ dedication eventually made him a self-taught expert on how the body moved through space.
+Through intensive study - “I learned every page, every part of the body; I would move each (body) part as I memorized it,” he said - Pilates’ dedication eventually made him a self-taught expert on how the body moved through space.
 This, in turn, led to his accomplishments as a gymnast in his own right, as well as a student of boxing, yoga, and the exotic fighting form we recognize today as martial arts.

 Joseph Pilates Refines His Theory